blokks/legacy-docs/docs outline.md

 ## Local scroll
-By default Blokks uses page scrolling iftars it doesn’t fit your screen.
+By default Blokks uses page scrolling if it doesn’t fit your screen.
 In most cases this is desired.
 But, can be annoying if it’s, for example embedded on a one-page website.

 By setting `data-local-scroll` to `true` scrolling is done within the embed, without conflicting with the page.